|A power tap retrieves a weak sample

 at the inside, be sure that the solder flows there in-between the box outer

-parts of the N- and BNC connectors make good electrical contact only
+parts of the N- , BNC or SMA connectors make good electrical contact

-for the screws to achieve good ground contact.
+for the busses fixing screws to achieve good ground contact.

 Construction in a tin plated steel sheet box.